abbbi/virtnbdbackup/README.md

   Debian bullseye or Ubuntu 20.x include libvirt versions supporting this feature already.

-* Virtual machines you want to backup **must enable incremental backup feature** by including the capability statement and using the extended schema (the first line must be changed, too) in its configuration as shown below:
+* Virtual machines running on libvirt versions < 8.2.0 **must enable incremental backup feature** by including the capability statement and using the extended schema (the first line must be changed, too) in its configuration as shown below:

  ```
   <domain type='kvm' id='1' xmlns:qemu='http://libvirt.org/schemas/domain/qemu/1.0'>
   [..]